GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### INTENTS

 * Describe three common use cases for using an Intent.
+    - Common use cases for using an Intent include:

+        - To start an activity: You can start a new instance of an Activity by passing an Intent to startActivity() method.
+        - To start a service: You can start a service to perform a one-time operation (such as download a file) by passing an Intent to startService().
+        - To deliver a broadcast: You can deliver a broadcast to other apps by passing an Intent to sendBroadcast(), sendOrderedBroadcast(), or sendStickyBroadcast().

 * **What is an intent?**</br>
   * Intents are messages that can be used to pass information to the various components of android.
 For instance, launch an activity, open a webview etc.</br>